Munich-Riem Airport: Re-use as cultural center (1993–1996)

-During an interim time after the move, the remaining terminal buildings such as Zeppelinhalle, Charterhalle, Terminal 1 and Wappensaal were used as venues for large events such as concerts and raves.
+During an interim time after the move, the remaining terminal buildings, including Zeppelinhalle, Charterhalle, Terminal 1 and Wappensaal, were used as venues for large events such as concerts and raves.
 Riem was well known internationally in the techno, alternative, and rock scenes.
-For example, Nirvana's last concert took place there on 1 March 1994.
+One of the best-known events held during this interim cultural use was Nirvana's concert on 1 March 1994 at Terminal 1, which became the band's final live performance before the death of singer Kurt Cobain.
 On 17 June 1994, the Ultraschall techno club opened in what was the cafeteria's kitchen.
-The cultural centre was closed in the summer of 1996 because the area to be redeveloped into Messestadt Riem.
+The cultural centre was closed in the summer of 1996 because the area was to be redeveloped into the Messestadt Riem urban district.

 Messestadt Riem

-The redevelopment of the area into Messestadt Riem ('Riem Convention City') with an eponymous convention centre, apartment houses and parks was one of Munich's largest urban planning projects in the late 1990s and at the beginning of the 21st century.
+The redevelopment of the area into Messestadt Riem ("Riem Convention City") with an eponymous convention centre, apartment houses and parks was one of Munich's largest urban planning projects in the late 1990s and at the beginning of the 21st century.
 In 1999, the first residents moved into the new district.
-The only structures that remain of the airport today are the tower and the original terminal building, the Wappenhalle (hall of the coats of arms).
+The only structures that remain of the airport today are the air traffic control tower and the original terminal building, the Wappenhalle ("hall of the coats of arms").
 Both structures are protected monuments.
 A small stretch of the former runway still exists at the eastern end.
 In 2005, the former airport was the site of the Bundesgartenschau (Federal Horticultural Show).